gongonpower/glusterfs-swarm/README.md

 - [Improving the Linux mount utility](http://dirkgerrits.com/publications/mount.pdf)

 ### For step 6:
-we use another container as a middle man container to mount the mount the volume when the this container start at each node, run corresponding run-mount-client.sh script. e.g. node 1 run run-mount-client1.sh, node 2 run run-mount-client2.sh ...
+we use another container as a middle-man container to mount the volume when the container start at each node, run corresponding run-mount-client.sh script. e.g. node 1 run run-mount-client1.sh, node 2 run run-mount-client2.sh ...
 ```
 [root@qry-01-dev glusterfs]# cd client/